Pawel-Eliszewski/WalletApp-frontend-refactored/README.md

 This repository contains my extended frontend version of the "Wallet" application, originally created by a fantastic team where I served as a Team Lead.
-The original project can be found here.
+The original project can be found <a href="https://github.com/Pawel-Eliszewski/WalletApp-frontend">here</a>.

 ===